tsoding/sfml-docset/README.md

 ![screenshot](http://i.imgur.com/kltt3kv.png)

 Docset for [Dash] and [Zeal].
 Test only on Zeal at the moment.
 At the moment contains only SFML classes.
-But we are working on make it better.
+But we are working on making it better.
 For latest updates follow the feed:

 For Dash: